 The area of the former shipyard

-DOKI is situated on the area once occupied by the Gdańsk Shipyard, in close vicinity to the area aspiring an entry in the UNESCO cultural heritage list.
+DOKI is situated on the area once occupied by the Gdańsk Shipyard.
 This is where the Młode Miasto and Old Town districts originate from.
 The investment site is located between Wałowa street, on the southern side, and Księdza Jerzego Popiełuszki street, on the northern side, respectively.

 Right next door one will find a historic Gdańsk Shipyard Gate no. 2, the restored Occupational Safety and Health Hall (Sala BHP), and the Building of Gdańsk Shipyard Management.